 Singles.
-Automatic qualification into the Division I singles championships will be awarded to any conference with one or more eligible singles players ranked in the Intercollegiate Tennis Association (ITA) Top 125 for eligible/entered singles players.
+Automatic qualification into the Division I singles championships will be awarded to any conference with one or more eligible singles players ranked in the Intercollegiate Tennis Association Top 125 for eligible/entered singles players.
 For conferences with more than one singles player within the ITA Top 125 eligible/entered singles players, the tennis committee will apply the NCAA selection criteria to determine which student-athlete is the automatic qualifier from those conferences.
+The remaining singles participants will be selected on an at-large basis.

 Doubles.
 Automatic qualification into the Division I doubles championships will be awarded to any conference with one or more eligible doubles teams ranked in the ITA Top 60 for entered/eligible doubles teams.
 For conferences with more than one doubles team within the ITA Top 60 entered/eligible doubles teams, the tennis committee will apply the NCAA selection criteria to determine which doubles team is the automatic qualifier from those conferences.
 The remaining doubles teams berths will be selected on an at-large basis.
-A student-athlete who is ranked in the ITA Top 60 for entered/eligible doubles draw with the other partner as an alternate.
+A student-athlete who is ranked in the ITA Top 60 for entered/eligible doubles teams with two different partners would have the ability to be selected in the doubles draw with the other partner as an alternate.
 ITA rankings will be used to make this determination based on all team results during the regular spring season and individual results (singles/doubles) in collegiate matches played from Sept.
-7 or the institution's first day of classes, whichever is earlier, through the day before selections.
+7 or the institution's first day of classes, whichever is earlier, through the day of selections.